 The SSC assessment procedure requires the evaluation of the College's general education outcomes annually by testing a representative group of students with 45 or more credit hours.
 The College uses the ACT Collegiate Assessment of Academic Proficiency (CAAP) Test for that purpose.
-In fall 2016, one hundred fifty-eight students who met the criteria took two randomly chosen subject tests.
+In fall 2017, one hundred thirty-nine students who met the criteria took two randomly chosen subject tests.
 Subject areas tested were writing skills, math, reading, critical thinking and science.
 Student performance in writing skills, math, science, and reading was within the established institutional minimum acceptable threshold of no more than 2.0 points (5 percent) below the national means Seminole State students scored near national means in all five subject areas.
-SSC students averaged a score of 62.0 on the Writing Skills test, which is 1.2 higher than the national mean.
-In Math, SSC students performed slightly below the national mean with a score of 56.0 compared to the national mean of 56.1.
-In Critical Thinking, SSC students scored below the national mean of 60.2 with a score of 59.7.
-SSC students scored higher than the national mean in Reading with a score of 60.2 and slightly below the national mean in Science with a score 0.1 below their counterparts with 45+ credit hours at other two-year institutions nationwide.
+SSC students averaged a score of 60.7 on the Writing Skills test, which is 0.1 lower than the national mean.
+In Math, SSC students performed slightly below the national mean with a score of 55.6 compared to the national mean of 56.1.
+In Critical Thinking, SSC students scored below the national mean of 60.2 with a score of 59.2.
+SSC students scored lower than the national mean in Reading by 0.5 point and slightly below the national mean in Science with a score 0.1 below their counterparts with 45+ credit hours at other two-year institutions nationwide.
+Interestingly, SSC students scored above the national mean by 0.1 in the Rhetorical Writing Skills subscore and at the national mean in the College Algebra subscore.
 As a whole, the five-test averages covering a five-year span all fell within 0.5 of a point of the national mean for those tests in that period.
+This indicates that SSC students perform at levels consistent with but not generally superior to students in the national database for these areas of general education.

 SSC is increasing efforts to track students as they progress in their careers and education.
 To accomplish this goal, SSC requests information from the main transfer institutions for our students.
-The information provided is based on data from University of Oklahoma, East Central University, and University of Central Oklahoma.
-Mean GPA's for students who transfer from SSC to the primary receiving institutions are slightly higher than the average GPA at these institutions, having a difference from -0.05 to 0.19.
-SSC students complete courses at these institutions successfully at a rate of 89%.
+The information provided is based on data from University of Oklahoma, Oklahoma State University, East Central University, and University of Central Oklahoma.
+Mean GPA's for students who transfer from SSC to the primary receiving institutions are slightly higher than the average GPA at these institutions, having a difference from +0.05 to +0.19.

+SSC students complete courses at these institutions successfully at a rate of 91.5%.